WHO-Collaboratory/collaboratory-grep-test/assets/md/community.md

 ### Webinars {custom="3Col"}

 Regular webinars and online workshops provide a platform for sharing knowledge.
 These sessions also facilitate networking and collaboration among participants.
-In addition,dedicated workshops have been organized to support specific initiatives, such as the development of grEPI and consultations with subject matter experts.​
+In addition, dedicated workshops have been organized to support specific initiatives, such as the development of grEPI and consultations with subject matter experts.​
 <br>
 <br>
 <br>